digdir/dialogporten/docs/CommonAPIM.md

   - Go to the Azure DevOps pipeline [apim-deploy-creator-templates](https://dev.azure.com/brreg/altinn-studio-ops/_build?definitionId=121) and trigger the pipeline.
 Select `dialogporten` from the Application dropdown.
-This will deploy the API to the `altinn-dev-api` Apim instance
+This will deploy the API to the `altinn-dev-api` APIM instance

   - If you are happy with the API deployed to dev, you can create templates for deploy to all the other environments by doing the following: